datadryad/dryad-app/documentation/apis/submission.md

 This step is optional.

-By default, datasets that are submitted are immediately eligible for curation.
-Dryad curators may evaluate and publish `submitted` datasets at any time.
+By default, datasets that are submitted are immediately 'Queued for curation'.
+Dryad curators may evaluate and publish `queued` datasets at any time.
 If you wish your dataset to remain private until an associated article is published, you may want to place the dataset in the `curationStatus` of `peer_review`.